 Even people who are averse to dark greens will likely enjoy this: so simple, but OH SO GOOD!
 And as far as nutrients go, you can’t get a more nutrient dense leafy green than kale, so go ahead…INDULGE!

-- Preheat a skillet over low heat.
+- Preheat a large skillet over low heat (my cast iron skillet is my favorite!)

 - Add the oil and heat gently.